kqih/simple-protector/README.md

-# Discord Webhook Manager API
+# Simple Protector

-A simple Flask-based API for managing and sending messages to Discord webhooks.
+A simple Flask-based API for protecting webhooks from deletion

 ## Features